Hank Pym: Powers and abilities

 Hank Pym is a scientific genius with PhDs in biochemistry and nanotechnology and expertise in the fields of quantum physics, robotics/cybernetics, artificial intelligence, and entomology.
 Pym discovered the subatomic "Pym particles" that enable mass to be shunted or gained from an alternate dimension, thereby changing the size of himself or other beings or objects.
 Pym is the creator of the robot Ultron, whom he created as an experiment after examining Dragon Man, showing his knack for AI and cybernetics.
+While with the West Coast Avengers, Pym constructed Rover, a one-man vehicle with an artificial intelligence.

 After constant experimentation with size-changing via ingested capsules and particle-filled gas, Pym is eventually able to change size at will, and mentally generate Pym particles to change the sizes of other living beings or inanimate objects.
 Pym retains his normal strength when "ant" size, and possesses greatly increased strength and stamina when in "giant" form, courtesy of the increased mass.
 Pym's costume is synthetic stretch fabric composed of unstable molecules and automatically adapts to his shifting sizes.

-Pym also uses a cybernetic helmet he created for achieving rudimentary communication with ants and other higher order insects.
+Pym uses a cybernetic helmet he created for achieving rudimentary communication with ants and other insects.
 As Yellowjacket, then later as Wasp, Pym wears artificial wings and has bio-blasters called "stingers" built into his gloves.
-He took up the Wasp mantle in memory of Janet, who was believed to be dead at the time.

-Pym also carries a variety of weaponry, provisions, and scientific instruments, which are shrunken to the size of microchips and stored in the pockets of his uniform.
+Pym carries a variety of weaponry, provisions, and scientific instruments, which are shrunken to the size of microchips and stored in the pockets of his uniform.
 An experienced superhero, Pym is a skilled hand-to-hand fighter.
 In his first appearance, he claimed to be a master of judo, is skilled in wrestling and karate and has since been seen in combat with opponents of both his own size and radically larger than himself (as a result of his size-changing abilities).

-During his stay with the West Coast Avengers, Pym constructed a one-man vehicle with artificial intelligence named Rover.
-Rover is able to communicate with Pym and is capable of flight and discharging energy and acid.

-Back with the Avengers main team, he built a second Rover, resembling an Avengers Quinjet.

 After fusing with Ultron, he now contains all of his creation's abilities when he is in control.